BonoboPLC/lojjo_wiki/administration/agents.md

 You can set limits on how much sales or deposit receipts an agent can have on hand.

-This limit helps protect you and the sales agent against any losses due to theft or mistakes.
+This limit helps you avoid mishaps protect you and the sales agent against any losses.

 Once the limits are reached the Sales Agent will need to remit the balances due before selling additional Tickets.